 Your baby’s journey over the first 9 months is incredible.
-From a single cell to a little person, here are 8 amazing facts about their life in the womb.
+From a single cell to a little person, here are 8 amazing facts about your baby’s development in the womb.

 1.Their heart starts to beat from just 6 weeks